ntsd/lol-chat-timer/README.md

 ![guide6](/static/screenshots/guide6.png)

-4. You can also click to the spell icon to remove/reset the timer.
+4. You can also click on the spell icon to remove/reset the timer, right click to reduce 5 seconds, or middle click to increase 5 seconds of cooldown.

 ## Requirements